The Habit of Fire: Reception and style

-The Habit of Fire met with a mixed reception by critics.
+The Habit of Fire received mixed reception by critics.
 It was praised for its diverse style and instrumentation as well as its quality musicianship, but was considered repetitive and over-indulgent at times, as well as somewhat inaccessible and difficult to digest.
 The album was nominated for The Best Avantgarde Metal Album award by the popular metal website Metal Storm, and in November 2007, the album was chosen as the CD of the Month by UK's music technology magazine Sound on Sound.

 On this release, the band reduced its black metal sound to make room for atmospheric soundscapes and industrial textures.
 The music is varied, combining the band's metal roots with styles such as progressive rock, electronica, psychedelic ambient, and jazz fusion, giving the album a "breathless, almost ADD" feel.
 The experimental aspects of the album were likened to Tool, while the progressive elements were compared to Marillion and the heavier passages to Mortal.
 PopMatters described the album as "flipping randomly between radio stations playing Rush, King Crimson, Ulver, and the Mars Volta".